 The workplace has changed, and we have to evolve along with it.
-One of my goals for this year is to have better office manners, be more respectful of people, and to try to make people feel happy and at ease in my presence.
+It’s always important to try and have good office manners, be more respectful of people, and to try to make people feel positive and at ease in your presence.
+This is true no matter where you work – whether it’s in an office building, a warehouse or from your home office.

 Manners create a framework that allows us to communicate with fewer misunderstandings, and with clear expectations for what will happen.
 Good office manners mean simply knowing how to behave in a way that doesn’t make the people around you uncomfortable.

-Being mindful of those around us can enhance our job prospects and get ahead more easily, both in the workplace and in life.
+Being mindful of those around us can enhance our job prospects and can help us get ahead more easily, both in the workplace and in life.
+Whether you are working remotely from home or in a busy office environment, it’s important to always remember your Ps and Qs.

 Here are 30 things you can do to make life in the office easier for you and for those around you.